War and conflict

 - In South Sudan, around 13,000 children have been recruited and are being used by all sides of the conflict, putting their lives at risk and changing their futures forever

-- In Syria, one in five schoolchildren are forced to cross lines of fire just to take their exams
+- In Syria, one in five school children are forced to cross lines of fire just to take their exams

 - In Yemen, at least 466 children have been killed since the conflict intensified this year – more than four times the number of children killed during the whole of 2014.

-What does Unicef do for children in war and conflict?
+What does Unicef help children during conflict?